 As the pandemic wains, here come the plaintiffs lawyers looking to sue you for your COVID-19 policies and practices.

-A discussion related to ADA access and consumer data privacy laws given the increased visits to restaurant websites, usage of online menus and proliferation of contactless online ordering systems.
+A discussion related to ADA access and consumer data privacy laws given the increased visits to restaurant websites and usage of online menus and contactless online ordering systems.

 Special Keynote Discussion: A Balancing Act Worth Mastering